Jewish Life and Culture in Poland, Past and Present

 11:15 – Meet at conference hotel (likely Ibis Warszawa Stare Miasto).

-11:30–13:30 – Orientation driving tour of Warsaw
+11:30–13:30 – Bus and walking tour of Warsaw

 • Sightseeing walk along the Royal Route in the old part of Warsaw, known as “Stare Miasto” (Old Town), which was restored after its near destruction during WWII.